vanilla-manifesto/vanilla-mock-manifesto/README.md

 Yes and no. It completely depends on your situation.

-For example, you should use some DI libraries if the library is already used in your project.
+For example, you should use some mock libraries if the library is already used in your project.
-For another example, you should not use any DI libraries if the project is across many programming languages and the project members are not experts for each languages.
+For another example, you should not use any mock libraries if the project is across many programming languages and the project members are not experts for each languages.

-It means, using DI liberaries is not always the best solution.
+It means, using mock liberaries is not always the best solution.

-**Don't be afraid to be away from DI libraries.**
+**Don't be afraid to be away from mock libraries.**